Freelance marketing is something that a lot of hard-working freelancers seem to struggle with.

-The answer — never.
-You’ve never seen results like that from a tweet because Twitter click-throughs sit at abysmal rates of 1-5% (if you’re lucky).
+Probably never.
+You’ve never seen results like that from a tweet because Twitter click-throughs sit at abysmal rates of between one and five percent (if you’re lucky).

-So why do so many freelance bloggers (and bloggers in general) insist on clogging up their pages with follow buttons & other nonsense when they could just have a simple newsletter sign-up?
+So why do so many freelance bloggers (and bloggers in general) insist on clogging up their pages with follow buttons when they could focus on a simple newsletter sign-up?

 Have you noticed there are no follow buttons on the Bidsketch blog?
-That’s done for a reason, it’s because more people use email than social networks, and email is a far better delivery method than crowded social media profiles. [source]
+That’s done for a reason.
+Because even more people use email than social networks, it’s a better delivery method than crowded social media profiles.

-(Imagine sending a business update through Facebook during the summer time… do you think people are going to click your link, or keep browsing through beach + bikini photos?
+(Imagine sending a business update on Facebook during the summer time.
+Do you think people are going to click your link, or keep browsing beach and bikini photos?
 I think you know the answer…)

-Don’t make this mistake — start building your email list with MailChimp, AWeber, or any of the other options out there (TinyLetter, ConstantContact, Madmimi, there are tons) and eliminate those goofy social media buttons on your site.
+Start building your email list with Drip, or any of the other options out there (TinyLetter, MailChimp, ConvertKit, etc.) There are tons available.

 “What’s he on about now?”